kolenaIO/kolena/docs/metrics/geometry-matching.md

 Geometry matching is a fundamental part of evaluation for workflows with localization.
 Metrics such as precision, recall, and average precision are built on top of these matches.
-The matching logic we've covered above is standard across various popular object detection benchmarks.
+The matching algorithm we've covered above is standard across various popular object detection benchmarks.

-In this section, we'll examine the differences in matching logic from a few popular benchmarks:
+In this section, we'll examine the differences in matching algorithm from a few popular benchmarks:

 - [**Pascal VOC Challenge**](#pascal-voc-challenge)
 - [**COCO Detection Challenge**](#coco-detection-challenge)